 That's why DevOps teams will often build their software using a microservices architecture and link these services together with APIs.
 Teams deliver faster by focusing on creating smaller pieces of functionality so you’ll have to focus on how those services and APIs are managed and have a strategy, like agile integration, for bringing it all together.

 Making these kinds of changes can take a lot of effort but with the right technology you can get started right away.
 Automation can help you speed up your processes—and eventually migrate your DevOps workloads to the cloud.
-An IDC study1 shows that 85% of IT leaders say automation is critical to their DevOps strategy.
-That’s because automation lets an infrastructure withstand the constant code changes that come with DevOps.
-And it allows environments to continuously scale with ease.
+Automation lets an infrastructure withstand the constant code changes that come with DevOps, and allows environments to continuously scale with ease.
 Automation helps your smartest people do the most important things by lifting the burden of mundane and repetitive tasks.

-Choosing reliable platforms, both inside and outside the container—like Red Hat Enterprise Linux and Red Hat OpenShift Container Platform—ensures that scaling and automation won’t fail when you need it most.
+Choosing reliable platforms, both inside and outside the container—like Red Hat® Enterprise Linux and Red Hat OpenShift®—ensures that scaling and automation won’t fail when you need it most.
 With the right platforms, you can best take advantage of the culture and process changes you’ve implemented.

 A major outcome of implementing DevOps is a continuous integration and continuous deployment pipeline (CI/CD).
 CI/CD helps you deliver apps to customers frequently and validate software quality with minimal human intervention.